spaceagecrystal/additiveSynth/README.md

-# FM Synthesis Patch
+# Additive Synthesis Patch
 ----
 ## Summary

 This is a MAX/MSP example of additive synthesis.
 There are two files: one with a control object built in and one with midi inlets for external control.
-There are standalone .mxf files to run if you do not have max/msp.
+There are standalone files to run if you do not have max/msp.
 Enjoy!

 [about fm synthesis](http://en.wikipedia.org/wiki/Frequency_modulation_synthesis)